PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 This is something truly unique and amazing.
 You can run your PySimpleGUI code in a web browser on a computer, phone, tablet without having Python installed on that computer.
 Through the magic of repl.it and Remi you can run PySimpleGUI code anywhere you can run a browser.
 Not only that, but you can embed these programs into web pages.
 In fact, this markdown document has one of these programs embedded in it.

 Here is where the iframe is inserted.
-You may not see this code
+You may not see the page in some instances (like on GitHub).

+Here's your sample program:

 <iframe height="400px" width="100%" src="https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>